xebialabs/blueprints/gcp/gke/README.md

     container.googleapis.com
 ```

-## Creating back-end storage to store the `tfstate` file in Cloud Storage
+## Creating back-end storage for the `tfstate` file in Cloud Storage

-Terraform stores the state about infrastructure and configuration by default in a local file `terraform.tfstate`.
+Terraform stores the infrastructure and configuration state by default in a local file `terraform.tfstate`.
 State is used by Terraform to map resources to configuration and to track metadata.

-Terraform allows state file to be stored remotely, which works better in a team environment or automated deployments.
+The state file may be stored remotely, which works better for team environments or automated deployments.
 We will use Google Storage and create new bucket where we can store state files.

 Create the remote back-end bucket in Cloud Storage for storage of the `terraform.tfstate` file.
 Make sure you use the same zone as the one selected during blueprint execution in above command.